 By: George Mathew

 Starch is a complex carbohydrate found in plants, serving as an energy storage molecule made of glucose units linked together.
 Starch is primarily extracted from plants like corn, wheat, or potatoes.
 The manufacturing process involves washing, crushing, and grinding the raw material to release starch granules.
 These granules are then separated from other components through a combination of water and centrifugal force.
-Afterward, the starch is dried and often modified for various industrial applications.
+Afterwards, the starch is dried and often modified for various industrial applications.
 The resulting product can be used in food, paper, textiles, and many other industries as a versatile carbohydrate source.
 There are two main types of starch: amylose and amylopectin.
 Amylose is a linear, long-chain starch molecule, while amylopectin is branched with numerous shorter chains.
 Additionally, starches can be classified as native (unmodified), modified (chemically altered for specific purposes), and resistant starch (not fully digestible in the small intestine).

 Best ways to evaluate a starch manufacturer’s performance